Imbed/ios/README.md

 3. Put your web content in Imbed/www
 4. Run through Xcode (always open the workspace, not the project) or the rake tasks below

+(When you make changes to your web content, either test it in Chrome and then setup a `rake build_static` task to remove all files and copy yours back into the project, or do a `Clean` in Xcode before building again.)

 ### Rake tasks

 Lots of automation here: